loki344/ml-starter/docs/integration/README.md

 The credentials for the configured user.
 You can find them on www.cloud.mongodb.com in the section "Database Access" 🡒 Edit

 # Preprocessing and postprocessing

-ML-Starter provides an SPI to let you control the dataflow from and to the model.
-In order to implement your custom preprocessing and postprocessing you have to extend the class AbstractModel in the file "custom_model.py" and place it in the folder "ml-starter / backend / app / custom_model".
+ML-Starter provides an SPI to let you handle the datastructure from and to the model.
+In order to implement your custom preprocessing and postprocessing you have to extend the class ONNXModel or PMMLModel according to your underlying model in the file "custom_model.py" and place it in the folder "ml-starter / backend / app / custom_model".

+If you use an ONNX model, I recommend you to search your model in the <a href="https://github.com/onnx/models">ONNX Model Zoo</a> and look at the implementation example of your model.
+In most cases, you can just copy the pre- and postprocessing code into the ML-Starter implementation.

 For ONNX: